CPSC-351/Assignment1/README.md

 In both of the downloaders the downloaders the real time is the longest then the user time and finally the fastest is the sys time.

 2. Which is longer: user time or sys time?
 Use your knowledge to explain why.<br>
-The sys time is longer in both of the downloaders,the user time is the amount of time spent outside of the kernel and the sys time is the time spent inside of the kernel.
-Meaning this process spends more time inside of the kernel than inside making the sys time longer than the user time.
+The sys time is longer in both of the downloaders,the user time is the amount of time spent in user mode outside of the kernel and the sys time is the time spent inside of the kernel.
+Meaning this process spends more time inside of the kernel than outside making the sys time longer than the user time.

 3. When downloading the files above, which downloader finishes faster?
 Why do you think